Primus-Cloud-Solutions/youtube-automation/build-fix-documentation.md

 ### 3. Server Component Issues
 Added "use client" directive to components using React hooks:
 - Fixed `/src/app/dashboard/storage/page.tsx` by adding "use client" at the top
+- Fixed `/src/app/dashboard/system-test/page.tsx` by adding "use client" at the top

 ### 4. Duplicate Pages Conflict
 Updated Netlify configuration to handle potential build cache issues: